Colorado Agricultural College (later renamed Colorado State University) established as a land grant institution by President Lincoln’s Morrell Act.

 CSU earns the #7 spot on Sierra Magazine’s Coolest Schools List.

-CSU was recognized on the 2021 Princeton Review Green Honor Roll by receiving a score of 99 (the highest possible score) in our Green Rating tallies this year.
+CSU was recognized on the 2021 Princeton Review Green Honor Roll by receiving a score of 99 (the highest possible score).

 Colorado State University was featured in the AASHE 2021 Sustainable Campus Index as the #1 Top Performing Doctoral Institution and also achieved top 10 in 6 other categories.